awslabs/aws-c-io/README.md

     int aws_event_loop_current_ticks ( struct aws_event_loop *, uint64_t *ticks);

 Gets the current tick count/timestamp for the event loop's clock.
-This function is thread safe.
+This function is thread-safe.

 #### V-Table Shims
 The remaining exported functions on event loop simply invoke the v-table functions and return.
 See the v-table section for more details.